himanshu-pandey-git/KReplica/docs/EXAMPLES.md

 # Examples

-These are what's generated from the examples provided in the README.md file.
+Here is the generated code to the examples in [README.md](../README.md).

 ## Example (non-versioned)